-Pupil transportation vehicle fitted with seat belts must also be equipped with the appropriate child restraint systems when transporting children up to age six.
+Pupil transportation vehicle fitted with seat belts must also be equipped with the appropriate child restraint systems when transporting children up to age eight.
 School buses (except Type A buses) are not required to be equipped with seat belts.
-However, if a bus is fitted with seat belts, appropriate child restraint systems must be provided for children up to age six.
+However, if a bus is fitted with seat belts, appropriate child restraint systems must be provided for children up to age eight.

 Visit the National Highway Traffic Safety Administration’s web site to get detailed information about transporting children in buses.
 For additional information on child restraint systems and which would work best in school vans or school buses, contact the following retailers of child restraint systems:

 - (517) 927-7731

 - E-Z-ON Products, Inc.